HariSekhon/Nagios-Plugins/README.md

 ```

-Some plugins like `check_yum.py` can be copied around independently but most newer more sophisticated plugins require the co-located libraries I've written so you should ```git clone && make``` on each machine you deploy this code to or just use the Docker [pre-built container](https://hub.docker.com/r/harisekhon/nagios-plugins) which has all plugins and dependencies inside.
+Some plugins like `check_yum.py` can be copied around independently but most newer more sophisticated plugins require the co-located libraries I've written so you should ```git clone && make``` on each machine you deploy this code to or just use the pre-built [Docker image](https://hub.docker.com/r/harisekhon/nagios-plugins) which has all plugins and dependencies inside.

 You may need to install the GNU make system package if the ` make ` command isn't found (` yum install make ` / ` apt-get install make `)